-The consultant team has prepared a series of memorandums, reports, and studies to help inform the specific plan development process.
+The Specific Plan team has prepared a series of memorandums, reports, and studies to help inform the specific plan development process.
 These documents are available for review on the HHSP website at hilltophorizon.com under the "Documents and Resources" section.
-The Market Study prepared by BAE Urban Economics presents several key findings that are particularly relevant as the Planning Commission considers the initial concept alternatives for the plan area:
+The Market Study prepared by BAE Urban Economics presents several key findings that are particularly relevant as the City Council considers the initial concept alternatives for the plan area.